ipspace/netlab/docs/module/bgp.md

 [^RAS_P]: This functionality might not be configurable on all platforms.
 For example, Arista EOS supports only the **neighbor local-as no-prepend replace-as** command.

+## VRF Parameters

+You can set a VRF-specific BGP router ID with **bgp.router_id** VRF parameter.
+Use this setting when building topologies with back-to-back links between VRFs on the same device.

+BGP is always enabled for all VRF address families.
+The connected interfaces (and OSPF routes when applicable) are always redistributed into the BGP routing process.

+To stop the creation of VRF EBGP sessions, set **bgp** VRF parameter to *False* (see also [](routing_disable_vrf)).

 ## Link-Level Parameters

 You can also use these link-level parameters to influence the BGP prefix advertisements: